dan-fritchman/Thesis/content.md

 The "right" way to draw schematics is a popular topic among practitioners.
 (Engineers also love to argue about "right ways" to write software, draw layout, eat ice cream, etc; this one is no different.)
 Hdl21 schematics have an opinionated author whose opinions are, to some extent, embedded in their design.
 Some of those opinions are more popular than others.

-The schematic-system's central premise - designing schematics into a general-purpose image format, renderable on platforms such as GitHub - has proven uncontroversial.
+The schematic system's central premise - designing schematics into a general-purpose image format, renderable on platforms such as GitHub - has proven uncontroversial.
 Other design decisions have generated more contention.

 The first is the system's level of pairing with Hdl21.
 (This extends all the way to their name.)
 The goal of making schematics "graphical code modules", designed to be easily imported into an otherwise code-forward design flow, is not necessarily limited to Hdl21.
 Obvious alternatives would include connectivity to popular HDLs such as Verilog, or to more mature modern HDLs such as Chisel.